micro-php-libs/micro-supports/README.md

 # ravel-supports
-Laravel Supports: some helper class for Laravel Prjects
+Laravel Supports: some helper classes for Laravel Projects